 Are you ready to upgrade your coaching skills, and prepare for your next ICF credential?

-I offer a rich, experiential mentor coaching group and individual program that has many exclusive offerings for our participants.
-You can read some testimonials here
+I offer a rich, experiential mentor coaching group and individual program that has many exclusive offerings for participants.
+You can read some testimonials from real people, FAQs, or find out more about The Mentor Coaching Program here

-One of the unique offerings is an extensive library of MCC, PCC and ACC coaching sessions for participants to listen to, evaluate, debrief, and learn from, along with The Target Approach to demystifying the ICF core competencies.
-These are incredibly valuable learning tools, and will accelerate your understanding of competency distinctions.
+One of the unique offerings for my clients is access to an extensive, exclusive library of MCC, PCC and ACC coaching session recordings, many of which have passed the ICF credential exam process.
+These are an incredibly valuable self-learning tool, and will accelerate your understanding of competency distinctions at each skill level.

-Hi Debra, thank you for your kind words.
+1. Hi Debra, thank you for your kind words.
 And for your request for more examples.
 I just glanced through the article again and I have supplied examples throughout the article.
 What is missing still for you, specifically?
 Warmly, Carly